skemper/www.jhu-oose.com/toolbox/index.md

 **No Extra Points.** We evaluate projects based on their technical merits rather than on what tools they use.

-In summary: If your project fails because of issues with tools that *are* in the Toolbox, *we* (the course staff) failed.
-If your project fails because of issues with tools that *aren’t* in the Toolbox, *you* failed.

 Criteria for Curating the Tools
 -------------------------------
 {:.no_toc}